SoftwareAG/c8y-docs/content/change-logs/platform-services/ui-c8y-1020-8-0-add-accept-service-terms-checbox-in-the-microservice-upload-dialog-6639.md

 ticket: MTM-59694
 version: 1020.8.0
 ---
-To ensure users agree to the service terms when uploading a microservice, a new text acknowledgment has been added to the microservice upload dialog.
+To ensure users agree to the service terms for microservice deployment when uploading a microservice, a new text acknowledgment has been added to the microservice upload dialog.